ccoutant/dwarf-locations/005a-misc.md

 # Deferred Issues from Tony’s Review of Locations on Stack

+## Section 2.5 Values and Locations

+Re: multiple locations.

+> ...but can also be returned by a DWARF expression if it includes a
+> `DW_OP_call*` to a debugging information entry that has a location
+> list attribute.

-## Section 2.5.1 DWARF Expression Evaluation Context
+## Section 3.1 DWARF Expression Evaluation Context

 In item 6, "Current call frame," CFA is referred to as "Call Frame Address."
 Should be "Canonical Frame Address."